Hyderabad Bus Rapid Transit System

 The Hyderabad BRTS is a planned bus rapid transit system for the Indian city of Hyderabad, India.
 One corridor has been identified for testing the BRT System.
 Electrically powered Articulated Buses are being proposed to be used on the corridor.

+The primary corridor stretches approximately 18–20 km, starting from KPHB (Kukatpally), passing through the Financial District, and ending at Kokapet Neopolis.